Tutorial to develop a Spyder plugin#

 )

-Next, we need to do following things in the setup method of SpyderPomodoroTimerContainer.
+Next, we need to modify the setup method of the SpyderPomodoroTimerContainer class.

 title = _("Pomodoro Timer Toolbar")